Rob Huff: Chevrolet (2005–2012)

 The SEAT BTCC team was run by Ray Mallock in 2004, and when his company took on the fledgling Chevrolet WTCC project, they retained Huff.
 At the season opening Race of Italy, he finished ahead of his more experienced teammates Alain Menu and Nicola Larini in race one.
 He collided with the BMW of Antonio García in his home race at Silverstone, forcing him to retire.
 In what was a difficult season with the new car, Huff's best result of 2005 was a sixth place in Mexico and with it he took the first points for the Lacetti in the WTCC.
 He finished the year joint 20th with Stéphane Ortelli in the drivers' championship with only the three points scored in Mexico.
-That year he also did a one off in the guest car of the Porsche Carrera Cup GB, but collided with championship contender Tim Harvey in race one.
+That year, he also did a one off in the guest car of the Porsche Carrera Cup GB, but collided with championship contender Tim Harvey in race one.

 Huff driving the Chevrolet Lacetti WTCC car at Brands Hatch in 2008.

-In 2006 he finished fourth at Brands Hatch, which was his best result of the first half of the season.
+In 2006, Huff finished fourth at Brands Hatch, which was his best result of the first half of the season.
 He was taken to hospital after an accident at Puebla.
-At the following event at Brno in the Czech Republic, Huff started 24th due to two 10-place grid penalties, but he fought through to eighth place in the first race, which gave him pole for race 2 – giving him a lead he never relinquished en route to a first WTCC win, and the first for Chevrolet in the dry.
+At the following event at Brno in the Czech Republic, Huff started 24th due to two ten-place grid penalties, but he fought through to eighth place in the first race, which gave him pole for race 2 – giving him a lead he never relinquished en route to a first WTCC win, and the first for Chevrolet in the dry.
 However, the rest of the season was short on results, he finished 16th in the final standings.

 There was an improvement in form once again from the Chevrolet team in 2007, Huff took a further win at the Scandinavian Raceway in Sweden, plus three more podiums, including his part in a Chevrolet 1–2–3 at Porto.
 These results ultimately left him ninth overall in the series, but behind team-mates Larini and Menu.
 The team took a win at every new circuit introduced for the 2007 season.

 He opened 2008 with four pointless races, but came in first and second in the two races at Valencia.
 He was disqualified from the second race of the FIA WTCC Race of the Czech Republic due to his car having an illegal anti-roll bar linkage.
 At Brands Hatch he made his 100th WTCC start, qualifying third and taking the lead after a lap one collision between Menu and pole sitter Augusto Farfus.
 He led until a puncture three laps from the end.
 He finished the season third in the championship, behind SEAT drivers Yvan Muller and Gabriele Tarquini.